reduxframework/docs/docs/configuration/objects/section.md

 |`opt_name`|string|Your unique [opt_name](../global_arguments.md#opt-name)|
 |sections|array|Array of section arrays|

 This method allows for multiple sections to be added at once.
-Keep in mind that you can still set a single section, as seen below, but you should remember to wrap the section in an array.
+Bear in mind, a single section may still be set, as shown below.
+Always remember to wrap the section in an array.

 ```php
 Redux::set_sections(